Update March 13, 2026

 - The workshop is excluded and has no EPC requirement.

-- Office space is non-residential, but with an area less than 1,000 sq. ft.
-Thus, no EPC NR is required, unless for sale or lease.
+- The office space is non-residential, with an area less than 500 sq. ft.
+In this case, an EPC (small) non-residential is required.

 2. Workshop (800 m²) + office space (300 m²) with connecting door